re3h5/bloggerbot2/README.md

 1. Start immediately with one post
 2. Continue running on a schedule (every 6 hours)
 3. Log all activities to `blogger_bot.log`

+## Image Generation

+The bot automatically generates relevant images for each blog post using multiple sources:

+1. **Pixabay API** (Primary Source)
+   - Requires a free Pixabay API key in your `.env` file
+   - Fetches high-quality, royalty-free images related to the blog topic
+   - Configured to return landscape-oriented images for better blog display

+2. **Pexels API** (Fallback)
+   - Used automatically if Pixabay fails or no API key is provided
+   - No API key required for basic usage
+   - Also configured for landscape orientation

+3. **Placeholder Images** (Final Fallback)
+   - Generated if both Pixabay and Pexels fail
+   - Creates a simple placeholder image with the topic name
+   - Maintains 16:9 aspect ratio (1200x675)

+All images are embedded directly in the blog post with responsive CSS styling to maintain proper display across devices.

 ### Available Labels